The treatment you have depends on where your cancer started and how you are feeling. Your specialist will discuss the aims of treatment with you.

 - how many secondary tumours you have in the liver and how big they are

 - whether your primary cancer is under control

 Removing part of the liver (liver resection) is major surgery and can take several hours.
 You have the surgery at a specialist centre.
 After your operation, you usually stay in intensive care or a high dependency unit.
 This is for at least 24 hours.
 Most people need to be in hospital for about a week.
 It usually takes about 6 weeks to start to feel back to normal.

 You might have chemotherapy or a targeted cancer drug before or after your operation.

-Sometimes the liver is removed in two stages.
+Sometimes they remove the liver in two stages.
 First, you have an operation to remove part of the liver, then a week or so later you have another part removed.
 This is called a staged liver resection.

 Chemotherapy uses anti cancer drugs to kill cancer cells.
-The type of chemotherapy you'll have depends on your type of primary cancer.
+The type of chemotherapy you have depends on the type of primary cancer.

 If the first type of chemotherapy you have (1st line treatment) doesn't control your cancer, you might be able to have a different type of chemotherapy (2nd line treatment).

 This treatment gives chemotherapy directly into the artery going into the liver (hepatic artery).
 It's known as hepatic artery infusion (HAI).
 You have a small tube (catheter) put into the main artery leading to the liver.